 When Los Alamitos officials declined in October 1966 to deal with Taube and the Los Coyotes Land Company, he turned to Risner and Seal Beach to whom they had already been talking.
 Within a few weeks, they had worked out a deal.
 On November 14, 1966, Rossmoor residents were stunned to learn that the owners of the Rossmoor Shopping Center had agreed to be annexed by Seal Beach.
 Since the affected area had no residents, it only needed the property owner’s consent.

 Rossmoor leaders immediately objected and started to file legal blocks.
 So did Los Alamitos.
-But a community open house at Rossmoor School only drew 150 people out
+But a community open house at Rossmoor School only drew 150 people out of over 6,000 elgible voters residents at the time.

 A few weeks later, new OC Supervisor Dave Baker, a member of the LAFCO Committee which would rule on the annexation, told Rossmoor homeowners and Los Alamitos officials that the onus would be on them to prove that the annexation of uninhabited land will be “detrimental for them.”
 To answer Los Alamitos objections that the annexation would cause an overlap of water and sewer districts (as well the school district), Seal Beach’s Lee Risner noted that there is already an overlap with the College Park and Old Ranch Golf Course areas.
 Plus, Seal Beach already owns the boulevard land that fronts the shopping center.